What is Glaucoma?

 What is glaucoma?

 Glaucoma is a group of eye diseases that affect the optic nerve, often caused by increased intraocular pressure.
-If left untreated, it can lead to irreversible vision loss.
+Understanding what is glaucoma and recognizing early glaucoma symptoms is important, as if left untreated, it can lead to irreversible vision loss.

 -